PreferTo/HelloWorld/README.md

 Hi there!

-Md here, I'm here to take you the place where you want to be.
+Md here, I'm here to take you to the places where you want to be.